On Feb. 22, 2021, Gov. Phil Murphy signed New Jersey's cannabis legislation into law, paving the way for adult-use cannabis in the state.

 With decriminalization, although plants could still be confiscated there would only be a small fine akin to a parking ticket versus the current felony charges.

-Yet, there is hope that if adult-use cannabis is legalized in New Jersey, home cultivation will soon follow.
+Yet, there is hope that since adult-use cannabis sales have been legalized in New Jersey, home cultivation will soon follow.

 According to Zito, such a delayed timeline is not easy for those who need cannabis the most.